mcraiha/CSharp-AES-CTR-NetStandard/README.md

 ## How do I use this?

-Either copy the [CSAES-CTR.cs](src/CSAES-CTR.cs) to your project or use upcoming nuget package
+Either copy the [CSAES-CTR.cs](src/CSAES-CTR.cs) to your project or use [LibAES-CTR](https://www.nuget.org/packages/LibAES-CTR/) nuget package

 Then do code like
 ```csharp